cite-architecture/citevm/README.md

 # citevm #

-Run full suite of CITE services in a virtual machine provisioned by Vagrant to run 64-bit Ubuntu 14.04.
+Run full suite of CITE services in a virtual machine provisioned by Vagrant to run either 64-bit or 32-bit Ubuntu 14.04.

-## Caveat ##
+## Caveat for Windows users ##

 Some Windows machines have default BIOS settings that prevent running a 64-bit VM.
 Google is probably your best friend if you need to figure out what BIOS settings to change for your particular model of computer.

+The default setting installs a 64-bit guest machine.
+You can override and run a 32-bit guest machine by setting the environmental variable TINY to any value.
+You can start the VM with a 32-bit machine with the single line:

+    TINY=true vagrant up

 ## Scripts to install and run CITE services ##

 Several scripts are located in `/vagrant/bin` (and therefore on the vagrant user's PATH).